Richardaeld/google_translate_game/README.md

 1. Repeat steps 2, 3, 4, 5, and 6 until all Pairing Languages have been cycled through.

 #### Document Result(s):
-1. Document any incidences of incorrect, game accepted or not accepted word pairings.
+1. Document any incidences of incorrectly accepted/unaccepted word pairings.
 1. Document any incidences of cards left on the table when they should have disappeared.

 --------------------------------